San Francisco County and city assistance programs.

 SurePath Financial Solutions (805 383-7700) can also help San Francisco homeowners either prevent a foreclosure, or stop one that is in progress.
 Learn about mortgage delinquency programs.

-San Francisco Housing Development Corporation (phone (415) 822-1022) - This government organization offers foreclosure and housing counseling, credit enhancement, foreclosure intervention, information on mortgage programs, debt reduction, and financial education to help low and moderate income individuals and families achieve financial security through homeownership.
+San Francisco Housing Development Corporation (phone (415) 822-1022) - This government organization offers foreclosure and housing counseling, credit enhancement, foreclosure intervention, as well as free information on mortgage programs.
+There is also free debt reduction programs as well as financial education to help low and moderate income individuals and families achieve financial security through homeownership.
 They also try to both prevent foreclosure from occurring, and stop those in progress.

-Several different charities and non-profit agencies to turn to for emergency financial assistance for paying rent, utility bills, medical bills, and even an occasional mortgage payment include:
+Several different charities and non-profit agencies to turn to for emergency financial assistance for paying rent, utility bills, medical bills.
+Or there is free stuff, food and other support from the agencies below.
+Or apply for even an occasional mortgage payment program.

 Call Primrose Center - This agency can provides cash grants and financial assistance for both utility and rental expenses.
 Also access emergency food assistance and information and referral services for both federal and California government programs.
 Phone number (650) 342-2255